Episode 1: Freedom From Life Via Lockdown – Part I

 I turned suddenly as a CO walked up behind me, a little too close for my comfort.
 “Scott, I need you to come with me,” he boomed right into my face.

-I started to shake with anxiety and looked to Johnny.
-Did they find out about the phone calls? my eyes read, but he just shook his head and raised his book in return.
+I shook with anxiety and looked to Johnny.
+Did they find out about the phone calls? my eyes read out to him, but he just shook his head and raised his book to his own.
 “What’s going on?”
 I asked the CO.
 “Do I have a visit?”

-“Please, just come with me,” he said, so I complied and walked in front of him down the hallway.
+“Please, just come with me,” he said, so I complied.
+I walked in front of him down the long hallway.